 This rich beef and root vegetable stew is made with armagnac, chocolate and, traditionally, madiran wine.
 We use pinot noir instead for a lighter, more nuanced version.
+This recipe first appeared in our December 2013 issue along with David McAninch's article First Night.

 - 3 oz. slab bacon, cut into 1/2″ matchsticks